cybernetlab/ensure_it/README.md

 ## Usage

-EnsureIt does monkey-patching or provides refines (see [Refinements section](#refinements)) for general ruby objects with set of `ensure_*` methods.
+EnsureIt does monkey-patching or provides refines (see [Refinements section](#refinements)) for generic ruby objects with set of `ensure_*` methods.
 So you can call this methods with everything in ruby.
 Corresponding to method name it returns `nil` (or raise exception for bang version of method, that name ended with `!`) for unusual or impossible type conversions and returns object of ensured type if conversion is possible.

 For example `ensure_symbol` method returns symbol itself for Symbols, converted to symbol value for Strings and nil for all other.
 Same way `ensure_symbol!` returns symbol for String and Symbol, and raises exception for all other.

 The special thing, that EnsureIt can do (and do it by default) is smart error messages in bang methods.
 In most cases, EnsureIt guesses right context in wich `ensure_*` method called and froms more informative message.
 It recognizes name of local variable if method called for variable like `my_var.ensure_symbol`, argument name, if variable is argument of method and method calls itself like `'some_string'.to_sym.ensure_symbol` - so `ensure_symbol` called on result of `to_sym` method.
-You can disable this functionality at all (see [Configuration section](configuration)) or override globally configuration for any method call by `smart` option like this `:symbol.ensure_symbol(smart: true)` or `:symbol.ensure_symbol(smart: false)`.
+You can disable this functionality at all (see [Configuration section](#configuration)) or override globally configuration for any method call by `smart` option like this `:symbol.ensure_symbol(smart: true)` or `:symbol.ensure_symbol(smart: false)`.
 In any way, this `:smart` errors doesn't affect execution speed because the analyzing block of code executed only on exception - not on every `ensure_*` call.

 For example, following code